pelletierauger/Les-environs/README.md

 ## The terminal

-The terminal is specific to this app—it has its own set of commands that you can use to perform various tasks while you work on your projects.
+The terminal has a set of commands that you can use to perform various tasks while you work on your projects.
 Type any of the following commands and then press “Enter” to input it.

 The commands: